michaelmob/qemu-usb-device-manager/README.md

 // The JSON standard does not allow comments, look at _config.json for a working
 // configuration without comments
 {
     "usb-devices": {
         "disabled-device": {
             "id": "1d33:d622",  // Vendor:Product ID, can also include "host:"
             "action": "disabled",  // Device will be ignored "comment": "Optional comment for a real config file" },
         "keyboard": {
             "id": "1b1c:1b09"
         },
         "mouse": {
             "id": "046d:c52b"
         },
         "mic": {
             "id": "17a0:0310",
             "action": "add only"  // Only added; must be removed manually }
     },

     "virtual-machines": {
         "windows-vm-1": {
             "monitor": "127.0.0.1:7101"  // Telnet server
         }
     }
 }
 ```

-Add all usb-devices, except for "disabled-item"
+Add all usb-devices, except for `disabled-item`
 `--localhost gateway` will replace localhost with your gateway IP.
 This should only be used on your VM if its suitable.
 `run.py --name windows-vm-1 --localhost gateway --command add exit`

-Remove all usb-devices, except for "mic" which "action" is "add only"
+Remove all usb-devices, except for `mic` whose `action` is `add only`
 `run.py --name windows-vm-1 --command remove exit`

-"add only" actioned devices can be removed manually
+"add only" actioned devices must be removed manually
 `run.py --name windows-vm-1 --command "remove mic" exit`

 Only add mouse to virtual machine